PredictiveSingularity/.github/profile/README.md

 ...
 You can take Speed by [Your own means](https://en.wikipedia.org/wiki/Spacecraft) and [compute a better Vector Faster](https://en.wikipedia.org/wiki/Regression_toward_the_mean) (Speed is built over an [Exponential Acceleration](https://en.wikipedia.org/wiki/Acceleration) *- c² -*).

-It will force this Speed to You otherwise and throw Its Energy back in front of It.
+It will force this Speed to You any (and all) way(s) and throw Its Energy somewhere sometime before the Spacetime Continum.

 Take Speed or fall back to It forever.